Knowledge is power, as the old saying goes. A smart meter lets you know how you’re using energy around the home.

 • Through your online account on your energy supplier’s website

-• By taking your key or card to a shop
+• By taking your key, card, or barcode to a shop

 It’s worth checking with your supplier if there are extra ways you can top up.